accolver/dead-mans-switch/memory-bank/overview.md

 ## Key Features

-- Secret creation and end-to-end encryption (client-side; only user holds decryption key).
+- Secret creation and Shamir's Secret Sharing (100% client-side; we only receive one encrypted share that alone cannot reconstruct secrets).
+- Threshold security requiring at least 2 shares for secret reconstruction.
 - Periodic check-in system with reminders (email/SMS planned).
 - Recipient management and secure disclosure.
 - Google OAuth and email-based authentication.